 We recognise the importance of “getting your affairs in order” and ensuring that your loved ones are provided for in the future, whether this be by making a will or by appointing an attorney to manage your affairs if you are no longer capable of doing so.
-Andrew Jay & Co. can provide comprehensive, professional advice tailored to your individual circumstances and will be happy to advise and prepare these documents for you.
+McNeil & Co. can provide comprehensive, professional advice tailored to your individual circumstances and will be happy to advise and prepare these documents for you.

 Please see the Our prices page for details of our fees.

 When someone dies without making a properly drawn up and executed Will they are said to die intestate and the law sets out who will manage and inherit that estate.
 These rules are very strict, for example there would be no provision for partners or step children.
-Andrew Jay & Co can advise you how these rules would apply in your personal circumstances.
+McNeil & Co can advise you how these rules would apply in your personal circumstances.
 You may consider these rules are perfectly acceptable to you and you decide that you do not wish to make a Will.

 However should you wish to do so making a Will it is neither complicated nor expensive.
 We offer a fixed fee Will drafting service.
 Wills can also be prepared on an urgent basis should the need arise and home visits can also be undertaken.